- 27 million new malware strains found in 2012, at an average of 74,000 new samples per day

 2012: The Year of Mobile Malware and Social Networking Attacks

 The report offers a general view of the most important events regarding computer security in 2012.
 In the mobile phone industry, Android’s market share continued to rise to the point that it has become the platform most frequently targeted for cyber-crooks to steal users’ money and information.

 Social networking sites play a vital role in the life of Internet users and are extensively covered in the report.
 Facebook and Twitter continue to be among the most popular social media sites, and are exploited by cyber-crooks to trick users, infect their computers and steal their confidential information.
 Linkedin, a tool that is increasingly becoming a key part of job searches, also suffered a massive breach that led to the theft of 6.5 million user passwords.

 Ransomware also grabbed headlines in 2012.
 The ‘Police Virus’ infected hundreds of thousands of computers around the world, using fear and blackmailing techniques to extort money from computer users.

 Security Trends for 2013

 Besides offering an overview of the most significant events in the computer security field, the 2012 Annual Security Report also forecasts future trends for 2013.
 Cyber-crime and social media attacks took the spotlight in 2012 and will continue to do so in 2013.
-Special care will have to be taken to protect networks against operating system and application vulnerabilities, as it has become increasingly common for cyber-criminals and national intelligence agencies to exploit security flaws to silently compromise systems.
+Special care will have to be taken to protect networks against operating system and application vulnerabilities, as it has become increasingly common to see cyber-criminals and national intelligence agencies exploiting security flaws to silently compromise systems.
 In addition, Android users will face a growing number of attacks from cyber-crooks targeting this platform.
 Cyber-espionage and cyber-war will also be on the rise in a year that presents itself full of challenges in the computer security world.